 Bond Villain Stupidity: The bad guys twice have our heroine helpless in their power, but fail to just shoot her.
 The first time is somewhat justified by their need to interrogate her, but they still leave just one guy to do the job despite knowing how dangerous she is.
 The second time?
 They monolog their entire plan to her, then leave her Locked in a Freezer.
 Luckily, she's filled her daughter's doll with gasoline, you know, just in case she needed to set fire to stuff.
 Averted in the case of Mitch's case, as they intended to just shoot him (or stab him, there was some debate), but were too slow, giving Charlie time to blow stuff up and distract them.

-Bring My Brown Pants: A teenaged boy is smoking a cigarette when he is surprised by Charly the Spy coming up behind him with a big sniper rifle.
+Bring My Brown Pants: A teenaged boy is smoking a cigarette when he is surprised by Charly the Spy coming up behind him with a scoped carbine rifle.
 He pees his pants.

 Seeing the local mom in stretch pants and carrying a BFG calmly state "Tell anyone you saw me, I'll blow your fucking head off" would tend to have that effect on a person.

 Buxom Is Better: In one scene Mitch notices a large-breasted female jogger while he's driving.
 When Samantha expresses her amusement at Mitch's reaction, Mitch comments that Samantha has the jogger beat "from the neck up."